Horsley Lodge Limited and Horsley Lodge Golf Club

 The financial year shall end on October 31st.
 A statement of accounts will be presented at the Ladies AGM and submitted to the Club Treasurer for presentation at the AGM of the Club.
 Club Treasurer shall have access to the Ladies’ section accounts on request

 The administration of handicapping procedures shall be the responsibility of the Ladies Committee.
-The handicaps of all female members will be held by the Club and will be displayed and adjusted as required in accordance with standard scratch score and handicapping scheme.
-A certificate of handicap shall be available to all female members on request.
+The handicaps of all female members will be held by the Club and will be displayed and adjusted as required in accordance with standard scratch score and CONGU handicapping scheme.
+A certificate of handicap shall be available to all female members.